whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 ### Use the shellcode to exploit the vulnerability

-Now, we have a completed shellcode, let's use it.
+We have a completed shellcode, let's use it.
 But first, recompile the program with the parameters: `gcc stack-overflow.c -o stack-overflow -fno-stack-protector -no-pie -z execstack -m32` to make stack executable.

 Crash the program and find the address of the buffer within the stack:
 ```bash